hahnlab/CAFE5/README.md

 DnaJ	ORTHOMCL10016	 45	 46	 50	 46	 46 	  47	  46	 48	 49	45	44	 48
 ```
 2) The **tree file** should contain a binary, rooted, ultrametric, tree in Newick format.
 Typically
 one obtains this tree using one of several molecular dating methods.
-If you are unsure if your tree is binary,
+If you are unsure if your tree
-rooted, or ultrametric CAFE will report this when you try to use it for an analysis.
-Alternatively, you can use the R package,
+is binary or ultrametric CAFE will report this when you try to use it for an analysis.
+Alternatively,
-Ape with its included functions: is.ultrametric, is.rooted, and is.binary.
+you can use the R package ```Ape``` with its included functions: is.ultrametric, is.rooted, and is.binary.

 Example: mammals_tree.txt
 ```